 Audit-Related Fees.
 Audit-related services consist of fees billed for assurance and related services that are reasonably related to performance of the audit or review of our consolidated financial statements and are not reported under "Audit Fees."
 These services include attest services that are not required by statute or regulation and consultations concerning financial accounting and reporting standards.
-We did not pay Withum for consultations concerning financial accounting and reporting standards for the period from February 11, 2020 (inception) through December 31, 2020.
+We did not pay Withum for consultations concerning financial accounting and reporting standards.
+We did not pay Withum for consultations concerning financial accounting and reporting standards.
+We did not pay Withum for consultations concerning financial accounting and reporting through December 31, 2020.